 As Told By

-John Harrison (writer/director): I have enormous admiration for Lynch as a director, but I don’t think that project turned out the way he wanted.
-It had such incredibly beautiful imagery, but the adaptation of Herbert’s story left a lot to be desired as far as a fan like I was concerned.
+John Harrison (writer and director): I have enormous admiration for Lynch as a director, but I don’t think that project turned out the way he wanted.
+It had such incredibly beautiful imagery, but the adaptation of Herbert’s story left a lot to be desired as far as a fan like me was concerned.

-Harry B. Miller (editor, associate producer): Dune has a lot of baggage, a lot of pre-conceptions.
-A lot of the criticism I would read online [about ours], was, ‘They didn’t have the black outfits and it didn’t rain like it did in the David Lynch version’ – no, of course, it didn’t!
+Harry B. Miller (editor and associate producer): Dune has a lot of baggage, a lot of pre-conceptions.
+A lot of the criticism I would read online [about ours], was, ‘They didn’t have the black outfits and it didn’t rain as it did in the David Lynch version’ – no, of course, it didn’t!
 Because David Lynch did a terrible job, it was an awful movie.
 It’s iconic, but it’s bad!

 Despite the endless never-realized attempts by Alejandro Jodorowsky and directors like Ridley Scott to bring it to the screen as well as Lynch’s noble failure, there were always people who wanted to see it done properly as a movie.
 Former George Romero collaborator Richard P. Rubinstein picked up the screen rights to Herbert’s novels in 1996.